saltysystems/overworld/doc/demo.md

 Our chat server is in pretty good shape, but let's add a few finishing touches to make it easier once we get to wiring up the client.
-The chat server really ought to start automatically whenever you fire up the BEAM, and it will also need to call into Saline to register its opcodes and associated callback functions.
+The chat server really ought to start automatically whenever you fire up the BEAM, and it will also need to call into Overworld to register its opcodes and associated callback functions.

 Open up `chat_app.erl` and make it look something like this: